Appearance

 Relationship to Outputs

-The canvas layout (set in the Processor Canvas panel) determines how outputs are arranged.
-A 2x1 layout, for example, creates a canvas that's two output widths wide and one output height tall.
-Panels positioned within each output region will receive data from that output.
+The canvas layout (set in the Processor panel) determines how video sources are arranged.
+A 2x1 layout, for example, creates a canvas that's two video source widths wide and one height tall.
+Panels positioned within each video source region will receive data from that source.